Erythema Annulare Centrifugum

 Background

-Erythema annulare centrifugum (EAC) is classified as one of the figurate or gyrate erythemas.
+Erythema annulare centrifugum (EAC) is classified as one of the figurate or gyrate erythemas.[1]
 First described by Darier in 1916, it is characterized by a scaling or nonscaling, nonpruritic, annular or arcuate, erythematous eruption.
-It tends to spread peripherally while clearing centrally.[1]
+It tends to spread peripherally while clearing centrally.
 Histologically, an intense lymphohistiocytic cuffing occurs about the superficial and deep dermal vessels without epidermal involvement.
-The etiology is uncertain, but it may be due to a hypersensitivity to malignancy, infection, drugs, or chemicals, or it may be idiopathic.
+The etiology has not been defined, but EAC may be due to a hypersensitivity to malignancy, infection, drugs, or chemicals, or it may be idiopathic.
 EAC-like eruptions have been described with nivolumab.[2]

-Controversy exists in the classification of the gyrate erythemas, and the literature is wrought with ambiguity and contradictions.
+Classification of the gyrate erythemas has been controversial, and the literature is fraught with ambiguity and contradictions.
 Since its initial description in 1916, the term erythema annulare centrifugum has grown to include several histologic and clinical variants.
-Ackerman, and later Bressler and Jones,[3] suggested a classification in which only 2 types of gyrate erythema are considered: superficial (pruritic, scaling) and deep (nonpruritic, nonscaling).
+Ackerman, and later Bressler and Jones,[3] suggested a classification in which only two types of gyrate erythema are considered: superficial (pruritic, scaling) and deep (nonpruritic, nonscaling).
 The original description of EAC was of the latter type.
-However, the superficial type is more commonly seen with its characteristic trailing scale behind an advancing, erythematous border.
+However, the superficial type is more commonly seen, with its characteristic trailing scale behind an advancing erythematous border.

 In this article, EAC is considered to include all the gyrate erythemas, except for erythema marginatum rheumaticum, erythema chronicum migrans, and erythema gyratum repens.
 When taken in this broad sense, EAC can be scaly or nonscaly, pruritic or nonpruritic, and rarely vesicular.